How to wash and store old jeans for crafting

 Do not throw away leftover scraps

-There will always be some cut offs with any sewing project you do.
+There will always be some offcuts with any sewing project you do.
 Don’t throw the scraps away.
-Those are really useful for making the patchwork bags.
+Those are really useful for making patchwork bags:

 I hope you have learned something new today 🙂 Feel free to comment below!